Why Do Cats Knead?

 Ancestral Outdoor Sleeping Behaviors

-Cats also knead to create a comfortable sleeping space.
+Cats also engage in cat kneading to create a comfortable sleeping space.
 Historically, outdoor cats and wild cats would choose a soft spot to lie down and use their paws to pat down tall grass, leaves, or soft objects before settling in for a nap.
 This behavior from wild ancestors helped many cats create soft surfaces and a cozy and safe place to sleep.

 Domestic cats and wild cats knead as a way to mark their territory.
 Cats have scent glands on their paws, and by kneading, they are leaving their scent behind.
 The instinctive trait of territorial marking is common in both male and female cats and can be seen when they start to knead their favorite thick blanket or fluff bed.
 You might even see your kitty kneading other cats!
-It’s important for cat owners to never punish your cat for these natural behaviors.
+It’s important for cat owners to never punish their cats for these natural behaviors.
 You may even see two bonded cats kneading each other or the same soft object before bedtime.
+It is important to allow your cat to knead peacefully and not to discourage your cat from kneading.

 Relaxation